 In the case studies they provide, can they share their page ranking or analytics?
 If they’re good with SEO, they’ll want to brag on this point and will have information at the ready.

 Web developers should have a solid working knowledge of the technical aspects of SEO.
 They should understand how these items impact your site’s performance in the search results:

-These are all SEO factors that an experienced professional will include in their workflow.
+These are all SEO factors that experienced professionals will include in their workflow.

 Another seriously important question for your web developer is about the future.
-Someday soon you will part ways, and when that happens, you’ll need to take care of your online business without them (unless, that is, you’re going to pay their firm for ongoing, pricey upkeep).
+Someday soon you will part ways, and when that happens, you’ll need to take care of your online business without them (unless you’re going to pay their firm for ongoing, pricey upkeep).

 Tasks you will take over once your site is live involve monitoring analytics, posting blogs, featuring new products and services, etc. Does the web developer offer training and can they create something that isn’t so complicated that only they can work on it post-launch?

 If you do have the budget for ongoing maintenance, ask about fees and options.

 Not to sound paranoid but… Actually, it’s not paranoia at all but rather a sensible business practice to protect your online presence.

 Ask if they will create a page with a custom error message that can limit any hacker’s ability to access the backend.
 If they are maintaining your server, will they provide updates?
 Will they secure your database and install an SSL certificate?